 Melville Playing Field and Play Area

-This play area is owned by the Council and contains an enclosed, equipped play area and a grassed open space with a football goal and 2 pieces of Exercise equipment.
+This play area is owned by the Council and contains an enclosed, equipped junior play area and a grassed open space with a football goal, two pieces of exercise equipment, double flat swings and a Spacenet climbing activity.
 Vehicular access is off of Melville, and there are 3 pedestrian entrances off Station Rd, Melville and Kings Meadow.

 Since 2011 the Parish Council has commissioned Play Gloucestershire to provide play sessions which are supervised by their Play Rangers.
 These sessions take place in all weathers and promote active, outdoor play, and include a wide range of activities, including cooking, games and general informal play.
 During school term-time the sessions take place every Wednesday afternoon between 4pm and 6pm – no booking is necessary.
 During school holidays the dates on which day-time sessions take place will be publicised in advance.
 Details of current sessions are displayed below and report cards from previous sessions are also available on the links at the foot of the page.
 The service is reviewed annually and any changes to the service provision will be publicised on this web-site and on Council’s social media posts.